rcfduarte/nmsat/README.md

 ### License

-Copyright (C) 2017  Renato Duarte
+Copyright (C) 2017  Renato Duarte, Barna Zajzon

-Copyright (C) 2008  Daniel Bruederle, Andrew Davison, Jens Kremkow Laurent Perrinet, Michael Schmuker, Eilif Muller, Eric Mueller, Pierre Yger
+Uses parts from NeuroTools for which Copyright (C) 2008  Daniel Bruederle, Andrew Davison, Jens Kremkow Laurent Perrinet, Michael Schmuker, Eilif Muller, Eric Mueller, Pierre Yger

 Neural Mircocircuit Simulation and Analysis Toolkit is free software; you can redistribute it and/or modify